 If you go too low, at best the solder won't flow well to penetrate the joint properly resulting in a cold solder joint and poor mechanical and electrical connection.
 At worst, you won't even be able to get the solder to melt because the larger wire or component is pulling the heat away faster then the iron can produce it.

-The two biggest issues I see with less than ideal beginner soldering jobs are due to using too small a Wattage iron for the application, using crappy quality / incorrect type solder, and not using enough flux.
 If you get a slide on tip iron around 70W, you'll be covered for most RC soldering jobs up to 12 AWG wire.
-If you get an cartridge tip technology iron, you'll be covered for pretty much anything the hobby can toss your way.
+If you get a cartridge tip technology iron, you'll be covered for pretty much anything the hobby can toss your way.
 The solder & flux issue will be taken care of with good quality rosin core solder with extra flux at the ready if needed.

 Soldering Gun vs. Soldering Iron: